slava-sh/reqwest-vcr/README.md

 ## Search mode

-When replaying, rVCR can skip requests already found when searching for subsequent requests (the default).
+When replaying, reqwest_vcr can skip requests already found when searching for subsequent requests (the default).
 To disable skipping requests, which is useful, for example, if requests are done in parallel and responses may come in random order, use `.with_search(VCRReplaySearch::SearchAll)`.